 woman painting polka dots on black and white pumpkin

-Let’s face it — polka dots are iconic and never go out of style.
+Let’s face it — polka dots never go out of style.
 Your no-carve pumpkin can be any polka dot color scheme that you want.
-Spray paint or color your entire pumpkin and use a fine tip acrylic paint brushes to make the circles.
+Spray paint or color your entire pumpkin and use a fine tip acrylic paint brush (20 for $6, Amazon) to make the circles.

 21. Decorating Stickers Pumpkin

-Just like the hand-painted pumpkin idea, adding Halloween stickers is a no-brainer for a creative decoration option.
+Just like the hand-painted pumpkin idea, adding Halloween stickers (20 for $8, Amazon) is a no-brainer for a creative decoration option.
 This no-carve pumpkin idea is perfect for kids who “want to help” but are usually in the way when it’s time to set up a space for a party or other project.

 22. Ombre Pumpkin